Porsche 911 review

 Engine, 0-60mph and gearbox

-The 'entry-level' Porsche 911 Carrera delivers crushing straight-line pace, getting from 0-62mph in just 4.2 seconds (4.5 seconds if you go for the equally powerful Carrera T with a manual gearbox).
+The entry-level Porsche 911 Carrera delivers crushing straight-line pace, getting from 0-62mph in just 4.2 seconds (4.5 seconds if you go for the equally powerful Carrera T with a manual gearbox).

-With peak torque arriving at just 1900rpm, you might assume the 3.0-litre engine doesn’t like to be revved.
-However, unlike so many modern turbocharged engines that run out of puff higher up in the rev range, the 911’s flat-six is utterly relentless all the way to its relatively heady 7500rpm limiter.
+With peak torque arriving at just 1,900rpm, you might assume the 3.0-litre engine doesn’t like to be revved.
+However, unlike so many modern turbocharged engines that run out of puff higher up in the rev range, the 911’s flat-six is utterly relentless all the way to its relatively heady 7,500rpm limiter.

-Indeed, it's so quick it makes the more powerful Carrera S and GTS options seem somewhat unnecessary.
-They lower the 0-62mph time if you stick with the standard eight-speed PDK automatic gearbox – although the manual gearbox option will be more appealing if you value old-school interaction with the car.
+Indeed, it's so quick that it makes the more powerful Carrera S and GTS options seem somewhat unnecessary.
+They lower the 0-62mph time if you stick with the standard eight-speed PDK automatic gearbox – although the manual gearbox will be more appealing if you value old-school interaction with the car.

 The Turbo and Turbo S are exclusively four-wheel drive and deliver brutal acceleration – the sort that'll really make your neck ache.
 Unless you're looking for ultimate bragging rights, the cheaper Carrera models make far more sense.